Alexyo21/Polari3DS/README.md

 # Luma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

-cleaned source code after beivg dirty cause cloned new file on older 😅
+cleaned source code after being dirty cause cloned new file on older 😅
 ## What is this fork

 Many of you probably know the NTR CFW that enabled streaming the 3DS' screen to the computer over the debugger.